tkleg/Resume/README.md

         - However, due to the size of the projects and the time required on each language, I have become comfortable with coding in each.
     - Bash & C
         - In my **CSC460** (Operating Systems) class I am using bash and will soon use some C as well.
 Please note that this class is ongoing and projects will be uploaded to the folder as I complete more projects.
 This class is my first experience with bash as well as C.
+    - Dart and YAML workflows
+        - In my **CSC325** ( Application Development and Deployment ) class I made an app within a Docker dev container using Dart.
+If you follow the instructions on the README at the repo [HERE](https://github.com/tkleg/CSC325Pipeline/settings) you can get the app running yourself.
+I have uploaded the code of the repo this repo as well.
+It can be found in the

 ## Automation Skills
 - PowerAutomate